-Welcome to Grade 5 and the Dorset iPad Program; we are very excited to be entering the 4th year of this program.
-This information was created to guide you in your transition to Cycle 3 at Dorset.
+Welcome to Cycle III and the Dorset iPad Program; we are very excited to be entering into our tenth year.
+This information was created to help guide you in your transition into the Cycle 3 iPad Program at Dorset.

 In August 2012 we launched the iPad 1 to 1 program at Dorset School.
 Years of research and professional development were the precursor to implementing the program here at Dorset.
 Dorset was the first school in the Lester B. Pearson School Board to launch an iPad 1 to 1 program at the elementary level.
 Since that time, two other schools in our board have implemented iPad 1 to 1 programs and technology use is expanding exponentially.

 During that first year of the program (2012-2013) we participated in a research study with Dr. Krista Muis from McGill University which examined how technology-rich learning environments (TREs) may enhance students' mathematics problem solving at the elementary educational level.
 The results from this research were very encouraging and the study was expanded upon in 2014-2015 at Dorset and two other schools.

 At Dorset, the iPad is an educational tool that is used in conjunction with many other tools.
 The iPad gives us the possibility of designing highly creative projects for the children to stretch their learning.
 Research has shown that using iPads in the classroom allows us to redefine learning and address the learning styles of all students.
 Using the iPad helps students to understand on a more profound level and better retain their learning.
 We use both traditional and technological tools in our classrooms; and yes we still teach handwriting!